AntonioNoack/RemsEngine/README.md

 The project is developed with Kotlin,JVM, so plugins should be possible, and are a goal at some point.
 It is additionally developed with Java, so it works with Windows and Linux.

+## Download

+I will provide a download, when the alpha stage is reached (basic features working, automatic setup).